-- Describe effective academic leadership practices and capabilities;
+- Describe effective academic leadership practices and capabilities

-- Apply relevant leadership theories and frameworks to guide their ongoing leadership development and leadership effectiveness in various settings and situations;
+- Apply relevant leadership theories and frameworks to guide their ongoing leadership development and leadership effectiveness in various settings and situations

-- Demonstrate leadership behaviors that include effective communication, negotiation, performance management, strategic planning, and organizational development (e.g. creating a shared vision, developing people and capacity, enabling change);
+- Demonstrate leadership behaviors that include effective communication, negotiation, performance management, strategic planning, and organizational development (e.g.. creating a shared vision, developing people and capacity, enabling change)

-- Use reflective practice and self-management strategies to develop and enhance their personal leadership style;
+- Use reflective practice and self-management strategies to develop and enhance their personal leadership style

-Apply leadership knowledge and skills to the strategic and tactical issues facing URMC through focused discussions and an experiential leadership project.
+- Apply leadership knowledge and skills to the strategic and tactical issues facing URMC through focused discussions and an experiential leadership project

 SLED is a multi-faceted two-year program that includes:

-Independent learning and reflective practice
+- Independent learning and reflective practice

-Real-life application through an individual experiential mentored leadership project that addresses a programmatic or departmental/ institutional need and focuses on improving leadership competence and skills
+- Real-life application through an individual experiential mentored leadership project that addresses a programmatic or departmental/ institutional need and focuses on improving leadership competence and skills

-Presentation of planned leadership project in Year 1 at a dinner meeting, and completed project in Year 2 at a dinner meeting with participant’s Department Chairs/ Center Directors and mentors
+- Presentation of completed leadership project in Year 2 at a dinner meeting with participant’s Department Chairs/ Center Directors and mentors

 This two-year program is designed to provide a leadership development opportunity for URSMD faculty in senior leadership positions.
 It is cohort-based and size is limited.
 Priority will be given to faculty with significant leadership responsibilities.

-Monthly seminars: Wednesdays, 11:30 AM - 1:00 PM (lunch served)
+- Monthly virtual seminars: First Wednesdays, 11:30 am - 1:00 pm

 This program is made possible through educational funds from the Dean’s office.
-There is no charge to faculty for attending this program.
+There is no charge to URSMD faculty for attending this program.

 URSMD faculty at the Associate Professor or Professor level who have senior intra-departmental or interdepartmental leadership positions are invited to apply.
 This may include Vice- or Associate Chairs, Division Chiefs, or other major leadership roles across our clinical, educational, research, and community missions.
 The application cover letter must describe the faculty’s commitment to the program, to completing a focused mentored leadership project, and a summary of career goals.
 The complete application consists of the cover letter, a current CV, and a letter of support from the Department Chair/Center Director that includes the potential benefit of the SLED program to the individual and to the department/institution mission.
 Please combine all documents as a single PDF for submission and e-mail to the Office for Faculty Development at email@example.com.
-Applicants have been notified for the 2016 - 2018 program.